fdm-monster/fdm-monster/client-vue/README.md

-# client-3dhub
+# @fdm-monster/client

-The client UI for 3D Hub.
-Please see https://github.com/3d-hub/3d-hub for more information.
+The client UI for FDM Monster.
+Please see https://github.com/fdm-monster/fdm-monster for more information.

 ## Project setup
 ```
-npm install @3d-hub/client
+npm install @fdm-monster/client
 ```

 ### Compiles and hot-reloads for development